lemons-studios/audio-replacer/README.md

 ```
 If you plan on contributing back to the project, replace the above clone command with whatever the address is for the fork you created!

 ## Known Issues:
 - Folder picker doesn't allow you to select the directory it opens in.
 This is (from what I can tell) a bug with the Windows operating system, and cannot be fixed by me
 - Light mode with the no transparency option selected looks a little strange
 - App Icon doesn't update when switching themes
+- Opening the credits dropdown on the settings page sometimes crashes the application